Masood Mufti Scholarship Announced For Literature Enthusiast - UrduPoint

 Masood Mufti Scholarship Announced For Literature Enthusiast

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Nov, 2022 ) :The Masood Mufti Scholarship has been announced for the students intended to pursue their studies in urdu literature in order to encourage new generation towards literature.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Nov, 2022 ) :The Masood Mufti Scholarship has been announced for the students who intended to pursue their studies in the field of urdu literature to encourage the new generation towards literature.

 The Masood Muft scholarship worth Rs.
 50,000 will be given every year to a student of the Urdu department who is also showing his talent in literature.

-This year, the scholarship has been given to a student of Islami University, Javeria Batool, who is a student of 7th semester of BS Urdu.
+This year, the scholarship has been given to a student of Islamic International University, Javeria Batool, who is a student in the 7th semester of BS Urdu.

 Masood Mufti was a realistic writer and always writes in a reporting style.
 The heart of mufti Masood always laid in literature and writing.
 He continued his job in the bureaucracy as well as became a well-known writer of Pakistan.